 Arjun Adapa (Jan 2013 - May 2016)

 Arjun graduated with in May 2016 with a degree in Bioengineering.
-He was awarded a Fulbright Scholarship in the Netherlands for one year after graduation, and has been accepted to study Medicine at the University of Michigan afterwards.
+He was awarded a Fulbright Scholarship in the Netherlands for one year after graduation.
 Arjun was a Banneker/Key scholar and undergraduate student in the Fischell Department of Bioengineering.
 He received a Howard Hughes Medical Institute (HHMI) Fellowship in the spring of 2015 for his work in the lab, and was also previously selected as a prestigious UM Scholar at the University of Maryland Medical School's summer pre-med research program.
 Prior to joining Dr. Jewell’s lab, Arjun worked at the Johns Hopkins School of Medicine under the direction of Dr. Jonathan Powell in the Department of Oncology.
 He studied mechanisms governing immune cell activation and tolerance in the presence of cancer.
 His project in the lab focused on liposomal delivery of small molecule immune modulators to control inflammation during autoimmune disease.
 During his free time, Arjun plays the saxophone, and travels.

 Kevin Pineault (Jan 2014 - May 2016)

 Anthony (Tony) Trinh graduated in May 2016 with a B.S. in Biological Sciences and minor in nanoscale science and technology.
-He then enrolled in medical school at the University of Maryland - Baltimore Medical School.
 Tony graduated from the International Baccalaureate Program at Richard Montgomery High School in 2012 and is currently a member of both the University Honors Program and the QUEST Honors Program.
 Prior to joining Dr. Jewell’s lab in Spring 2015, Tony had worked for a time at the National Institute of Neurological Disorders and Stroke in Bethesda, MD.
 Outside of the lab, Tony works as a Hospitalist Scribe at Suburban Hospital and as a Resident Assistant in Hagerstown Hall.
 He was also actively involved in both of his honors programs and a campus tutor with the Honors College for Chemistry, Biology and Business courses.
 In his free time, Tony is an avid sailor, swimmer, and fisher.